 Learn more about supervision ratios and how to determine yours.

-The Traineeship and Apprenticeship Pathways (TAP) Schedule provides a consolidated list of occupations that have been declared under the Training and Skills Development Act 2008 as trades (apprenticeships) or declared vocations (traineeships) in South Australia, and reflect what has been previously published in the South Australian Government Gazette.
+The Traineeship and Apprenticeship Pathways (TAP) Schedule provides a consolidated list of occupations that have been declared under the South Australian Skills Act 2008 as trades (apprenticeships) or declared vocations (traineeships) in South Australia, and reflect what has been previously published in the South Australian Government Gazette.
 The TAP Schedule also identifies the qualifications that can be undertaken in conjunction with these apprenticeships and traineeships.

-The South Australian Government provides financial support to Registered Training Organisations for the training of many apprenticeships and traineeships, through the Department for Innovation and Skills' Subsidised Training List.
+The South Australian Government provides financial support to Registered Training Organisations for the training of many apprenticeships and traineeships, through the Department for Education's Subsidised Training List.

 For further information about the Subsidised Training List, please visit: www.skills.sa.gov.au